centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-adva-fsp150-snmp.md

 ### Network flow

-Your centreon server must be able to reach the Adva device over UDP/161 SNMP port.
+Your Centreon poller must be able to reach the SNMP port (UDP/161) of the Adva device.

 ## Installation